themendu/covid_from_ctscan/README.md

 Not only accuracy and recall score,making sure our model does learn the excpected thing is ncessary.The above image explains the beforesaid line,the model overfits to the noise(Gradients show up near the black portion,which is unnecessary) though it's validation scores are better.

-So this way my model performs better on the testing dataset as it learnt the thing exactly I wanted to do.Once more data is available,testing the above model is necessary so that it can correctly detect images of various types(age based or may be pneumonia affected lungs etc).

-But one thing for sure,this is no replacement to the conventional blood testing for the COVID-19 detection.Review of my work is most welcome.

 # Files Uploaded
-I have made a local host website solely for the COVID-19 prediction and the files are uploaded(with app.py as the major file,but the model file cannot be uploaded due to storage issues).
+A local host website solely for the COVID-19 prediction and the files are uploaded(with app.py as the major file,but the model file cannot be uploaded due to storage issues).

 The link to the custom dataset generated in the process is already mentioned above(can be accessed [here](https://drive.google.com/open?id=1oz2m4DQ4UsKggPm76KKFTqH8Lt8JcxuF)).

-The three commented code files(two for momdelling and one for layer visualization) are also uploaded.
+The four commented code files(two for momdelling and one for layer visualization and one for bayesian NN) are also uploaded.